 The ultra-wealth advisory firms poised for greatest success recognize that this business is a developing business—distinct from investment, private banking, financial planning and trust—that requires its own set of operational practices.
 The lessons of these firms provide a road map for those seeking to build enduring wealth advisory enterprises.

 Profit margins in the ultra-wealth advisory business are frequently lower than those of more traditional private banking and wealth management businesses.
 Costs are trending upward, particularly personnel and technology costs, and firms are struggling to perfect their pricing strategies.
-Read Pricing for Profitability: Pricing Practices in an Evolving Ultra-Wealth Marketplace for innovative approaches.
+Meanwhile, the pricing of wealth management-related services has been trending downward, prompting some to ask "Is The Multi-Family-Office Pricing Model Broken?"
+Read the FOX Value Price Study: The Critical Link in the Ultra Wealth Market for new strategies that forward-thinking advisors are beginning to use to better link value and price.

 Compensation and benefits are the largest expenses for multi-family offices and wealth advisors, often representing over 50% of the firm’s expenses.
-Watch the recorded webinar Economics of Talent: Hiring, Compensation, and Team Structure Practices in Multi-family Offices and Family Wealth Advisory Firms for the best ways that today's firms are sourcing, developing, and compensating talent.
+Watch the webinar about The Economics of Talent for the best ways that today's firms are sourcing, developing, and compensating talent.
+In People Strategy for the Digital Age: A New Take On Talent, find out how the digital revolution is reshaping the way people live their lives and how they work, and learn about the fundamental transformation it's bringing to talent recruitment and management.

 Marketing plays an increasingly important role in determining sales success for private wealth advisory firms.
 Many firms have enhanced their service offerings and have a compelling new “story” to tell.
 At the same time, new entrants continue to crowd the marketplace, making it more difficult for prospective clients to distinguish among service providers.
 Read Standing Out in the Crowd: Strategies for Marketing, Positioning, and Leveraging Networks for tips on how to elevate your brand.